First electric bus for Cardiff

 An electric bus will begin taking passengers around Cardiff on Wednesday in the first trial of its kind in Wales.

-It will run along the regular route 6 from the civic centre via the city centre and on to Cardiff Bay.
+It will run along the regular route six from the civic centre via the city centre and on to Cardiff Bay.

 A large charging station has been set up in Cathays Park as part of the eight-week trial.